|Nutrition Facts (per serving)|

 Serve this tasty and easy baked chicken with potatoes and a tossed salad.
 Use a quartered chicken, thighs, leg quarters or whole legs, or split breasts to make this tasty recipe.

 If you have fresh basil consider making your pesto from scratch.
 It's easy and tastes better than store-bought.
 See the easy-to-follow instructions for basic homemade basil pesto and spinach pesto variation below the recipe.

-- 1 chicken, about 4 pounds, (quartered) or about 4 pounds of chicken parts
+1 (4-pound) chicken, quartered, or about 4 pounds chicken parts

 4 tablespoons prepared pesto